Hayati Pro Ultra Plus 3 for £30. Buy Now.

 Yes, nicotine pouches are allowed on planes for UK travellers.
 The UK Civil Aviation Authority treats tobacco-free nicotine pouches as solid, smokeless products so that you can pack them in your hand luggage or your checked bag without any special restrictions.
 They aren’t treated like e-liquids and aren’t affected by the 100 ml liquid rule.

-You must still follow age restrictions when travelling (18+ in the UK, 21+ in some destinations), and laws can change, so checking your airline's and destination's guidance before you fly is always the safest option.
+You must still follow age restrictions when travelling (18+ in the UK, 21+ in some destinations), and laws can change, so checking your airline’s and destination’s guidance before you fly is always the safest approach.

 Do nicotine pouches count as liquids at airport security?